stereostickman.com interview 6/4/2026

 Parallel Construction is the most personal.
 It covers a painful time of being a father to my teenage daughter, who was a bright, beautiful person but with a lot of directional issues she had at the time.
 A “parallel construction” is loosely defined as an alternate reality built up to be reality for other’s consumption.
 In other words, she created layers of lies upon lies that were exhausting to cut through and get to the truth.

 The song is about reaching that point of exhaustion as a father who just wants to protect, love and redirect as best he knows how.
 It was a piece of music I held on to for several years as I wanted it to be treated with the upmost effort.
 I remember telling Mark Foerster, my bass player, to pick up his fretless bass and come up with a mournful bass line.
 That performance is one of my favorite on the whole recording.
-My daughter today, is a new mother with a beautiful little girl, wonderful future husband and amazing life-gifts spanning career and relationships.
+My daughter today, is a new mother with two a beautiful little girls and amazing life-gifts spanning career and relationships.
 That “happy ending” aside, it’s still really important to seize and write about those periods, even if they pass.
 That’s why I choose Parallel Construction.

 Why did you choose these two covers specifically to round up the project?